Genealogy

 Thomas Wetmore in a 2010-02-06 post on LINES-L@LISTSERV.NODAK.EDU provides valuable information on Lifelines and large databases, including suggestions on how performance could be greatly improved, and the size-limits extended.
 Lifelines presently handles databases of up to roughly 46-million records, which likely means about 25-million persons.
 In a 2010-02-20 post he reports how a "lazy write" scheme in Lifelines provides a 200-fold performance improvement, or loading at 43,000 records per second, which means loading one-million records takes about 30-seconds (on modern hardware).
 A welcome improvement indeed!

 Although I purchased a copy of GRANDMA-5 when it came out, I have yet to "load" it into Lifelines (not every day am I willing to start something that takes more than a day to run), and I now intend to skip it entirely by going directly to GRANDMA-6 with the lazy-write-enhanced Lifelines.
-Incidentally, the 4.23 version of GRANDMA has just under one-million persons, and yet it has 6.3 million records.
-That however is the number of "level 1" GEDCOM records, which may not be the relevant number for the Lifelines representation?
+Incidentally, the 4.23 version of GRANDMA has roughly one-million persons; it has 1,076,127 level 0 records, 818,163 of which are INDI records.

 related.ll:

 I finally got back to the improvements in the cons-report mentioned above.
 I made some of them 4 years ago, but did not publish the result as it seemed unfinished.
 While reading about the subject I had learned there were some tough choices about whose definitions to use, and some of the material was so confusing it made my head hurt.
 Which may explain my taking a 4-year break:-) There's probably no easy answer, no approach that will please everyone, however I have made my choices and gone with them.
-Some notes on the Literature and the Algorithm that I made while writing it that were originally comments in the program but got to be too long for that; my rationale for discarding the "inbreeding-correction-factor" is explained in two paragraphs, one under Literature, one under Algorithm.
+The notes on the Literature and the Algorithm that I made while writing it were originally comments in the program but got to be too long for that; my rationale for discarding the "inbreeding-correction-factor" is explained in two paragraphs, one under Literature, one under Algorithm.
 After deciding to depart from the definitions used by Teschler (cons.ll), I've given the program an altogether different name, calling it related.ll, and am calling the relatedness-metric "Relatedness" rather than "Consanguinity-coefficient".
 I contend that related.ll is a complete replacement for the Lifelines report-scripts cons.ll, cousins.ll, genetics.ll, genetics2.ll, but not for the similarly named relate.ll nor relation.ll.
+I've also published a bash-script llexec: to run a Lifelines program (one with prompts) from the command-line.

 Here are the same examples that were shown above for cons.ll, but now as done by related.ll, along with a few new ones: